THE TEAM WITH THE BEST LEADERSHIP WINS.

 If you are interested in learning more about this topic, additional resources can be found on our site.
 Including the following articles from our Leading The Acceleration of Digital Transformation series.

-- Part 1: The Time Is Now
+- Part 1: WHY the Time Is Now

 - Part 2: The WHAT Is Business Agility

 - Part 3: Changing HOW the Technology is Built

 - Part 4: HOW We Build IT to Last by Designing for Change

 - Part 5: HOW Accounting Practices Shaped Our Legacy IT “Hairball”